It’s a common misconception that every cable machine is the same. It’s a steel cable pulling a weight stack; what’s there to change?

 Each cable machine has a different weight stack and its own increment jumps between plates.

-2:1 cable machines provide lighter weight jumps — usually in 2.5kg increments.
-This is why they’re favoured for isolation exercises and gradual progression.
+2:1 cable machines provide lighter graduations in weight — usually in 2.5kg increments.
+This is why they’re favoured for isolation exercises and tend to make it easier to progressively overload.

 1:1 cable machines travel in tandem with the weight stack.
 What this means is that, if you’ve lifted the stack up by half a meter, the cable will have travelled half a meter from the rack.
 For this reason you want to make sure that any 1:1 cable machine you’re considering has a tall enough weight stack to give you the room you need for cable flys, rows and any other exercise you’re looking to perform.